Single And Lonely: How To Avoid The Trap Of Single Loneliness

 I likely would’ve come to terms with my sexuality sooner, but I also may have had to come out in a very public way before I felt prepared to do so, and having heard stories from others in the queer community, particularly from several gay men, I know that coming out at a young age or before you’re ready can be difficult.

-Finding the right person at the right time isn’t always easy or simple.
+Finding the right person at the right time isn’t always easy or simple — and some folks even self-sabotage the relationships they find themselves in.

 Although I look forward to being in a relationship with a committed partner one day, I also know that they take work, as Dr. Celan pointed out.